ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 Existing DIDs, verifiable credentials, and claim protocols are just attestations built for specific use cases and communities.
 EAS serves as the base registry for these attestation providers to help make the ecosystem more composable and interoperable.

-- EAS is does not define which schemas are best for the specific use case (identity).
+- EAS is does not define which schemas are best for the specific use case.
 - EAS is completely open-source and not walled-off by centralized teams.
 - EAS is a base layer you can build & integrate DIDs, credentials, claims, proofs and more on top of.
 - EAS is an agreed upon format and standard to attest about anything.